kaist-avelab/K-Radar/readme.md

 |:------------:|:-----:|:------:|:--------:|:----:|:----:|:-----:|:---------:|:---------:|
 | Sedan        | 56.7  | 53.8   | 68.3     | 89.6 | 49.3 | 55.6  | 69.4      | 60.3      |
 | Bus or Truck | 45.3  | 31.8   | 32.0     | -    | -    | 34.4  | 89.3      | 78.0      |

-(We denote the performance of the `Bus or Truck` class with '-' in both Rain and Sleet conditions, as they do not exist in these conditions.)

 ## Odometry
 We provide the location of a GPS antenna, essential for accurate ground-truth odometry.
 This location is precisely processed by integrating data from high-resolution LiDAR, RTK-GPS, and IMU data.
 To ensure the utmost accuracy, we verify the vehicle's location by correlating the LiDAR sensor data against a detailed, high-resolution map, as illustrated below.
 For security purposes, we present this location information in local coordinates rather than global coordinates (i.e., UTM).
 The data of Sequence 1 is accessible in the `resources/odometry` directory.
 The data for the remaining sequences will be made available within the next few weeks.